sustainers/academic-map/_sources/universities/university-of-wisconsin-madison.md

 ## Core Objectives

-- Host a series of workshops with the Office of Business Engagement, the Division of Extension, and the campus open source ecosystem.
-- Expanding the existing Open Source Internship program and broaden participation through a partnership with Madison College.
-- Host a symposium and training event aimed at growing open source projects and communities.
+- Support ongoing OSS projects on campus
+- Provide avenues for education/participation
+- Facilitate strategic partnerships
+- Create OSS community infrastructure
+- Focus efforts on DEI initiatives

 ## Primary Contacts

 - [Allison Kittinger](mailto:allison.kittinger@wisc.edu)

+Kyle Cranmer is the director of the Data Science Institute.
+Bethany Philbrick is the OSPO Outreach Specialist, who started in February 2024.

 ## Other context

 UW–Madison is one of six U.S. higher education institutions recently selected by the Alfred P. Sloan Foundation to launch campus OSPOs.
 Sloan is supporting a total of 12 university OSPOs, including projects selected in earlier funding rounds.
+It started in November, 2023.

-At least initially, the OSPO will be based at the Data Science Institute on the UW-Madison campus.
-This summer, the institute will hire a program manager and other staff, with the goal of launching the OSPO and its first events this fall.
+The OSPO is hosted in the Data Science Institute on the UW-Madison campus.